Skip to main content

 Proxy URLs

-Proxy URLs are commonly used in extensions to enable them to send network requests on behalf of the user.
-Some extensions need to access resources on remote servers that may be blocked by the user's network, or they may need to access resources that are restricted by the server based on the user's location or IP address.
-By using a proxy server, the extension can route its network requests through a different IP address or location, bypassing any network or server restrictions.
+Proxy URLs are commonly used in browser Extensions to send network requests on behalf of the user.
+Some Extensions need to access resources on remote servers that may be blocked by the user's network, or restricted based on the user's location or IP address.
+By using a proxy server, the Extension can route its network requests through a different IP address or location, bypassing these network or server restrictions.

-In addition, using a proxy server can help protect the user's privacy by masking their IP address from the server.
-This can help prevent the user from being tracked or identified by the server based on their IP address.
+Additionally, a proxy server can help protect the user's privacy by masking their IP address.
+This prevents the user from being tracked or identified by the server based on their IP address.

-Overall, using a proxy URL in extensions can provide a number of benefits, including improved network performance, enhanced security, and increased privacy for the user.
+Overall, using a proxy URL in Extensions offers several benefits, including improved network accessibility, enhanced privacy, and increased security.

 Scenario

-1. A Proxy URL can bypass the CORS error by acting as a middleman between the browser and the API, forwarding requests to the API from the browser through the Proxy URL.
+1. A Proxy URL can bypass CORS errors by acting as an intermediary between the browser and the API.
+It forwards requests from the browser to the API via the Proxy URL, helping to avoid cross-origin issues.

-2. A Proxy URL can also publish or inject custom pages on a sales channel/website by intercepting storefront requests and redirecting them to custom pages or functionality, without needing direct access to the storefront API.
+2. A Proxy URL can also be used to publish or inject custom pages on a sales channel or website.
+It does this by intercepting storefront requests and redirecting them to custom pages or functionalities, without requiring direct access to the storefront's API.

 Architecture

-1. A user initiates an HTTP request using their browser, which is then forwarded to a proxy server.
+1. A seller initiates an HTTP request using their browser, which is sent to a proxy server.

-3. After receiving the response from the extension, the proxy server sends both the original HTTP request and the proxy configuration to the destination server.
+3. The proxy server sends both the HTTP request and the proxy configuration to the destination server, which responds with an HTTP response.

-5. The proxy server then sends the received HTTP response from the destination server to the extension.
+4. The proxy server sends the received HTTP response to the Extension.

-7. Finally, the browser receives the modified HTTP response from the proxy server, which it then displays to the user within the browser.
+6. Finally, the browser receives the modified HTTP response from the proxy server, which it then displays to the user.

-For creating a proxy URL, extension developers have to integrate the SDK method, in which they are required to provide the Extension API key, the attached_path , and the extension launch URL.
+For creating a proxy URL, Extension developers have to integrate the SDK method addProxyPath, in which they are required to provide Extension API key, attached_path and the Extension launch URL.

 Let’s break down each component of this code: